 Without realizing, I’d become scared to eat an actual meal.
 I thought: If I can gain weight by eating small amounts most of the time, how much more weight will I gain if I eat a complete breakfast, lunch and dinner?
 I became afraid of feeling full.

-I continued grazing because I didn’t understand how the body works, (like if you don’t eat enough regularly, your body goes into survival mode and slows down your metabolism) or that balanced meals made of whole foods (big enough to make you feel satisfied) help you lose weight.
+I continued grazing because I didn’t understand how the body works.
+For instance, if you don’t eat enough regularly, your body goes into survival mode and slows down your metabolism.
+I also didn’t know that balanced meals made of whole foods (big enough to make you feel satisfied) help you lose weight.

 By then I’d only eat fruit, diet pop (which confuses your body) and low-fat processed foods, like pretzels and rice cakes—always careful not to eat enough to feel full.
 And I continued to be overweight.

 My life went on this way until everything got so bad I asked for help.